 8. Praise Publicly, Criticize Privately

 When a positive, meaningful action is taken that serves your independent business constituents, publicly thank those responsible.
 One big reason elected officials tend to prioritize luring big absentee-owned corporations is the positive publicity they receive when it succeeds.

-If local officials get positive reinforcement for the small steps that help a small new business start, enable a local entrepreneur to add an employee, or simplify a needlessly complex regulation, they’ll be inclined to focus more energy there and less on business attraction.
+If local officials get positive reinforcement for the steps that help a small new business start, enable a local entrepreneur to add an employee or simplify a needlessly complex regulation, they’ll be inclined to focus more energy there and less on business attraction.

 * AMIBA provides free business and consumer survey templates to affiliates.
 Related resource: Determining Appropriate Political Engagement